wu-lee/rushkoff-archive/docs/_articles/permanent-revolution-occupying-democracy.md

 **NOTE**

-1This discussion is based on material forthcoming in my book P_re_s_ent Shock:_ Wh_en Everything Happ_ens Now, New York: Current, 2013.
-See my book for a more extensive discussion of the non narrative qualities of the Occupy movement, as well as the media's inability to make sense of it.
+1This discussion is based on material forthcoming in my book Present Shock: _When Everything Happens Now_, New York: Current, 2013.
+See my book for a more extensive discussion of the non-narrative qualities of the Occupy movement, as well as the media's inability to make sense of it.

+**REFERENCES**

-**REFERENCES** Burnett, E. 2011.
-“Out Front.”
-C_NN Out F_ro_n_t October 3 (E. Burnett, Interviewer).
-Carse, J. 1997.
-Finite _and Infinit_e _Gam_es.
-New York: Random House.
-Christopher, T. 2011.
-Van S_u_st_eren Expla_ins Why Anti-Fo_x Clip_ w_ith Occu_py _Wall St. Protester Got_
+Burnett, E. 2011.
+“Out Front.” _CNN Out Front_.
+October 3 (E. Burnett, Interviewer).

-_Cu_t.
+Carse, J. 1997. _Finite and Infinite Games_.
+New York: RandomHouse.
+Christopher, T. 2011. _Van Susteren Explains Why Anti-Fox Clip with Occupy Wall St. Protester Got Cut_.
 October 3.
 Medialte.
-Retrieved December 15, 2012. (http:_//_www.mediaite.com_/_t_v_/van
+Retrieved December 15, 2012. (http://www.mediaite.com/tv/van-susteren-explains-why-anti-fox-interview-with-occupy-wall-st-protester-got-cut/).

-susteren-explains-why-anti-fox-interview-with-occupy-wall-st-protester-got-cut/).
 Goodman, B., D. Rushkoff, and R. Dretzin.
-(Writers), and B. Goodman (Director). _2_00_5.
-T_he
+(Writers), and B. Goodman (Director).
+2003. _The Persuaders_ \[Motion Picture\].

-Persuaders (Motion Picture).
 PBS Frontline.
 Ito, J. 2011.
-"In an Open Source Society, Innovating by the Seat of Our Pants. _Th_e New 10
+"In an Open Source Society, Innovating by the Seat of Our Pants." _The New York Times_.

-_T_imes.
 December 5.
-Kücklick, J. 2004.
-Play and Pl_a_yability as Key Concepts in New Me_dia Stu_dies.
-Playabm_)_
+Kücklick, J. 2004. _Play and Playability as Key Concepts in New Media Studies_.
+Playability.de.
 Retrieved January 3, 2012. ([http://www.playability.de/Play.pdf](http://www.playability.de/Play.pdf "http://www.playability.de/Play.pdf")).
-Logan, R. K. 1987.
-The Alphabet Effect: The Imp_act o_f the Ph_onetic Alphabet on the D_eve_r_o_p_a
+Logan, R. K. 1987. _The Alphabet Effect: The Impact of the Phonetic Alphabet on the Development of Western Civilization_.

-Western Civilization.
 New York: St. Martins Press.
 Martinson, J. 2000.
-"Online Politics Proves a Turn-off."
-The _Guardian_.
-August 2_7._
+"Online Politics Proves a Turn-off." _The Guardian_.
+August 27.

-**_17_2**

-ciety

-The Sociological Quarterly 54 (2013) 159-228 2013 Midwest Sociological

-The Sociological Quarterly 54 (2013) 159-228 O 2013 Midwest Sociological Society

-171

-Permanent Revolution

-Douglas Rushkoff

-int.
-The lack of specific goals

-World Bank lending practices,

-The Sociological Quarterl_y_ 54 _(_2013) 159-228 O 2013 M_id_west Sociological Societ_y_

-170

-_Munda_ne Internet Tools, E_xclusion, and Reflexiv_it_y_

-Rasmus Kleis Nielsen

-McLuhan, M. 196_2.
-The Gutenberg Galaxy: The Making of Typographic Man.
-Toronto_, ON: Uni

-versity of Toronto Press.
+McLuhan, M. 1962. _The Gutenberg Galaxy: The Making of Typographic Man_.
+Toronto, ON: University of Toronto Press.

 .
 1992_.
 Laws of Media: The Ne_w S_cience._ Toronto, ON: University of T_oronto_ Press.
 Miller, J. H. and S. E. Page.
 2007_.
 Complex Adaptiv_e S_ystems: An Introduction to Computational_

-_Models of Social Life._ Princeton, NJ: Princeton University Press.
+Models of Social Life.
+Princeton, NJ: Princeton University Press.
 Mirzoeff, N. 20_12.
 The People's Bailout.
 O_ccupy 2012 Blog October 12.
 Retrieved November 1,

-2012\. (http_://_www.nicholasmirzoeff_.com/_O_2_0_12/2012/10/21/_the-peoples-bailout-and-the
+2012\. (http_://www.nicholasmirzoeff.com/_O_2_0_12/2012/10/21/_the-peoples-bailout-and-the

 rolling-jubilee_/)._ Morris, D. 2000.
 Vote.com.
-Retrieved 12 12, 2012. (http:_//_www.vote.com).
+Retrieved 12 12, 2012. (http:_//www.vote.com).
 Occupy Los Angeles.
 N.d.
-The Dummy's Guide to General_ A_ssembly.
+The Dummy's Guide to General A_ssembly.
 O_ccupyLosAngeles._org.

 Retrieved December 15, 2012. (http_://o_ccupylosangeles.org/assemblyguide).
-Ong, W. 2002. _Orality and Literacy_.
+Ong, W. 2002.
+Orality and Literacy.
 New York: Routledge.
-Pariser, E. 2011. _The Filter Bubble: What the Internet Is Hiding from You_.
-Ne**w York: Penguin.** Rushkoff, D. 1_99_5_.
+Pariser, E. 2011.
+The Filter Bubble: What the Internet Is Hiding from You.
+New York: Penguin.
+Rushkoff, D. 1_99_5_.
 Playing the Future: How Kids' Culture Can Teach Us to Thrive in an Age of_

 _Chao_s.
-New York: HarperEdge. - 1998. _Open Source Democracy: Ho_w _Online Communication Is Changing Offline Politics._
+New York: HarperEdge. - 1998. _Open Source Democracy: Ho_w Online Communication Is Changing Offline Politics.

-**London: Demos.** - 2009_.
-Life Inc: Ho_w _Corporatism Conquered the World and Ho_w We _Can Take It Back._ New
+London: Demos. - 2009_.
+Life Inc: Ho_w _Corporatism Conquered the World and Ho_w We Can Take It Back.
+New

 York: Random House.

 .2012_.
-Monopoly Moneys: The Media Environment of Corporatism and the Player_'s Way _Out._
+Monopoly Moneys: The Media Environment of Corporatism and the Player_'s Way Out.

-Utrecht, the Netherlands: Utrecht Universit**y Dissertation.** Simon, R. 1992.
-“A Perot Presidency and a La-Z-Boy Lawmaking.” _Baltimore Sun_.
+Utrecht, the Netherlands: Utrecht University Dissertation.
+Simon, R. 1992.
+“A Perot Presidency and a La-Z-Boy Lawmaking.”
+Baltimore Sun.
 May 13.
 Sullivan, A. 2008.
-"We Are the Ones We've Been Waiting For._" The Atlantic._ February 28, p.
+"We Are the Ones We've Been Waiting For."
+The Atlantic.
+February 28, p.
 34. Taylor, A. 2012.
-“Occupy 2.0: Strike Debt._" The Nation._ September 5, p.
+“Occupy 2.0: Strike Debt."
+The Nation.
+September 5, p.
 4. Trippi, J. 2004_.
-The Revolution Will Not Be Televised._ New York: William Morrow. **Weiner, N. 1965. _Cybernetics,_ S_econd Edition, or the Control and Communication in the Animal_**
+The Revolution Will Not Be Televised._ New York: William Morrow.
+Weiner, N. 1965.
+Cybernetics, S_econd Edition, or the Control and Communication in the Animal_

-_and the Machine._ Cambridge, MA: MIT Press.
+and the Machine.
+Cambridge, MA: MIT Press.

-**MUNDANE INTERNET TOOLS, THE RISK OF EXCLUSION, AND REFLEXIVE MOVEMENTS-OCCUPY WALL STREET AND POLITICAL USES OF DIGITAL NETWORKED TECHNOLOGIES**
+MUNDANE INTERNET TOOLS, THE RISK OF EXCLUSION, AND REFLEXIVE MOVEMENTS-OCCUPY WALL STREET AND POLITICAL USES OF DIGITAL NETWORKED TECHNOLOGIES

-**Rasmus** Kleis Nielsen Roskilde University and University of Oxford
+Rasmus Kleis Nielsen Roskilde University and University of Oxford

-**The very fact that some refer to the Occupy movement as "#O**ccupy” (with re**ference** to the hashtags used on the microblogging **platform Twitter) illustrates how closely**
+The very fact that some refer to the Occupy movement as "#Occupy” (with reference to the hashtags used on the microblogging platform Twitter) illustrates how closely

-\*Direct all correspondence to Rasmus Kleis Nielsen, 13 Norham Gardens, Oxford OX2 6PS, UK; e-mail: **rasmuskleisnielsen@gmail.com**
+\*Direct all correspondence to Rasmus Kleis Nielsen, 13 Norham Gardens, Oxford OX2 6PS, UK; e-mail: rasmuskleisnielsen@gmail.com

 The Sociological Quarterly 54 (2013) 159–228 O 2013 Midwest Sociological Society

-**173**
+173

 Douglas Rushkoff